amir-alaj/CMPM163Labs/README.md

 Link to Video: https://drive.google.com/file/d/1ZXYipsxq9LRm0UVY66PTuAlajc9PD2jt/view?usp=sharing

 This was an attempt to see if my laptop could handle Unity.
 The answer was barely.
 If you can tell when I click run it takes a second to play the game.
-I also couldn't save the project without freezing so all I have is the video.
+I spent a long time trying to save again and again, but my laptop would freeze at the end every time.
+I apologize, I hope the video will suffice.

 I managed to get the particles down, I did a little less of a glow and made the color through the asset yellow.
 With the added modifications all I did was change the color of the kart, set to less gravity when you go off a jump, as well as the ramp which was a given asset to in the karts asset folder.
 I understand my modifications aren't much, I did what I could handle through my laptop.